RARimonAhmed/Al-Quran-Application-Flutter/README.md

 - ✅ **Flutter SDK**: Install the latest version of the [Flutter SDK](https://flutter.dev/docs/get-started/install).
 - ✅ **Dart SDK**: Ensure Dart SDK is installed alongside Flutter.
-- ✅ **API Key**: Some functionalities require an API key from a COVID-19 data provider (e.g., [disease.sh](https://disease.sh)).
+- ✅ **API Key**: Some functionalities require an API key from a Quran.ia data provider).

 ---

-## 🎨 Features
+##📖 Features

-- **Global Overview**: Displays global statistics including total cases, recoveries, and deaths.
-- **Country-Wise Data**: Select any country to view specific stats and graphs for that region.
-- **Graphs and Charts**: Visualize the rise or decline in cases with real-time graph updates.
-- **Daily Updates**: The app provides daily updated statistics pulled directly from the API.
-- **COVID-19 News**: Fetches the latest news related to the pandemic from reliable sources.
-- **Interactive Map**: An interactive map with markers for each country, showing cases per location (optional).
+-##Surah List Overview: Displays a complete list of Surahs, including their names, number of verses, and order in the Qur'an.
+-##Surah Details: View detailed information for each Surah, including verse-by-verse translation, transliteration, and Tafsir (interpretation).
+-##Language Selection: Choose from multiple languages for translation, Tafsir, and user interface.
+-##Audio Recitation: Listen to the recitation of each Surah by renowned Qaris, with the ability to play, pause, or seek through verses.
+-##Sajda Indicators: Highlights the verses of Sajda (prostration), ensuring proper recitation and guidance for the reader.
+-##Qari List: Browse and select from a list of famous Qaris (reciters) to personalize the audio experience.
+-##Daily Verse: Receive a daily verse notification with translation and Tafsir to inspire reflection.
+-##Bookmarks and Favorites: Save specific verses or Surahs for easy access later.
+-##Offline Access: Download Surahs and translations to read and listen offline without needing an internet connection.

 ---